andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 <p class="block-quote">

-A cairn stands erect at the R&oslash;yrgrind viewpoint, keeping a stoic, watchful eye over the
+At the R&oslash;yrgrind viewpoint a cairn stands guard over the Aurlandsfjord.
-Aurlandsfjord.
 We snap a few photos at the monument before signing the logbook.

 <figure class="figure">